 - Your email should state your name, the title of your story/extract and the name of the City Creative Writing Short Course you took or are taking.

 - Your story should be attached as a word (doc.
 Or docx.) rich text or pdf document and should not include your name to allow us to judge the stories anonymously.

 - Please do not submit more than one story per term.
 Multiple submissions will not be read.

-- You will be informed of the outcome of your submission by the end of week 8 (Spring term 9th March 2018).
+- You will be informed of the outcome of your submission by the end of week 8 (Summer term 22nd June 2018).
 No comments or feedback will be given on unsuccessful submissions.

 Look out for future news items on subsequent City Writes’ events or follow us @writingmatters1